The best life is a God First life

 The Best Part of our Story

-I don’t like giving “Off-the-cuff” answers to questions as my response often seems inadequate; I prefer to think before responding.
-Last night was no exception when a young man asked: “What do you think is the best part of being married for so long?(We must have really looked old, to him) I had just met the lad about 90mins before when Virginia and I were standing at the restaurant counter reviewing the menu.
-We were trying to decide, stay or leave.
+What do you think is the best part of being married for so long?
+(We must have really looked old to him) We had just met the lad about 90 minutes earlier when Virginia and I were at a restaurant reviewing the menu, trying to decide whether to stay or leave.

-It was Valentine’s day and our Anniversary.
-So far, the evening was not going according to my plan.
-I intended to have an early dinner at a nice Italian restaurant, but we started late.
-The restaurant website indicated they were NOT booking reservations, so I assumed “first come, first serve,” but when we arrived, I saw the dreaded sign at the doorway “call for reservations.”
-It was about 5:30 PM; the place was almost empty but, they would not seat us.
-This snafu put me under pressure to find someplace quickly; Virginia was hungry, and I still hoped to beat the main crowd.
+The evening was not unfolding as I had planned.
+I had intended to have an early dinner at a nice Italian restaurant, but we got a late start.
+The restaurant’s website indicated they were NOT booking reservations, so I assumed “first-come, first-served,” but when we arrived, I saw the dreaded sign at the doorway: “Call for reservations.”
+It was about 5:30 PM; the place was almost empty, but they would not seat us.
+This plight pressured me to find someplace quickly; Virginia was hungry, and I still hoped to beat the main crowd.
+We found a restaurant we had never tried.
+It was not fancy nor the type of food we typically eat; In fact, it was entirely out of the norm for us.

-We found a restaurant we had never tried before.
-It was not fancy nor the type of food we typically eat; In fact, entirely out of the norm for us.
 It was a family-style Cuban Restaurant called Papis.
-We entered and talked with a young man behind the counter, mentioned it was our Anniversary, looked at the menu, got his recommendations, and decided to stay.
+We entered and talked with a young man behind the counter.
+We mentioned it was our Anniversary, looked at the menu, got his recommendations, and decided to stay.
 They sat us in a quiet booth where we enjoyed some flavorful dishes.
-Although we were apprehensive at first, we found that being out of our norm added to the evening and made it even more enjoyable and memorable by night’s end.
+Although we were apprehensive at first, stepping outside our norm made the evening even more enjoyable and memorable by night’s end.
+We showed our waitress a FB picture I’d recently posted of us over the years.
+Then, before we left, she presented us with a complimentary dessert, one of our favorites, “Flan.”
+As we were leaving, Virginia went to the ladies’ room as I waited at the counter.
+I thanked the young man for his food suggestions and began a casual conversation when he asked:

-Choosing to make God’s Word “The Standard” for our lifestyle has been the most important decision Virginia and I ever made in our marriage.
-I could expand for hours on all the facets of why our marriage is strong, but the bottom line is: The decision to put God First has by far been the best part of our story!
+I wish my last response had been my first, so I could have expanded on it, as choosing to make God’s Word “The Standard” for our lifestyle has indeed been the most important decision Virginia and I ever made in our marriage.
+I could expand for hours on all the facets of why our marriage is strong, but the bottom line is that the decision to put God First has been the best part of our story by far!

 • Matthew 5:6